ssanj/Scoggle/README.md

 [__CMD + SHIFT + G__]

 Inserts the package declaration at the top of a scala file.
+The package of the current file is derived from the production_srcs or test_srcs paths depending on which the file is on.

 ```scala
 package your.awesome.packagename